 The recipe is amazing!
 Extremely easy to make, super straightforward, and utterly delicious.
 By far, the best potatoes I’ve made and eaten in my life.
 It definitely worked and it looked exactly like the picture!!

-From stove to table and after resting about 5 minutes on the table, the texture was the same (super stringy like pure cheese goodness!).
-After 1 hour resting and without reheating, the texture was creamy and smooth but not stringy.
+From stove to table, and after resting about 5 minutes on the table, the potatoes had a stringy texture (like pure cheese goodness!).
+After one hour of resting and without reheating, the texture was creamy and smooth but not stringy.
 Still looked like a potato pure made by a pro and still super delicious.

-The recipe was as easy as making normal mashed potatoes, but with a much more elegant result.
+These aligot potatoes were as easy as making normal mashed potatoes, but with a much more elegant result.
 The cheeses added an interesting texture and I was impressed that the potatoes didn’t turn out super gummy with all the stirring.
-I can see myself making this for a change of pace, but I don’t think they’ll be my new mashed potato go to.
+I can see myself making this for a change of pace, but I don’t think they’ll become new mashed potato go-to.
 They seem a little too sinful for day-to-day.

-These didn’t change my life like I was expecting them to.
+These didn’t change my life like I hoped they would.
 I’ve seen recipes swirling around on the internet, so I was really excited to try it out.

 The cheese did get a little tight as the potatoes sat, but it wasn’t an unpleasant texture.